Skip to main content

 rm -f /etc/systemd/system/cyber-core.service

-1. After installation, an error message appears when running: cyber: command not found?
+1. After installation, an error appears when running: cyber: command not found

-Please check whether /usr/bin is included in the current Linux environment variables.
-If not, please add it manually.
-First execute export PATH=$PATH:/usr/bin to add it to the current terminal session, and then execute cyber --help again to see if it is normal.
-This method is only valid in the current terminal session.
-If it needs to be permanent, please add export PATH=$PATH:/usr/bin to ~/.bashrc or ~/.zshrc (the shell configuration file you use ), and then execute source ~/.bashrc or source ~/.zshrc to make it effective.
+Check whether /usr/local/bin is included in your Linux PATH.
+If not, add it manually.
+Run export PATH=$PATH:/usr/local/bin to add it to the current terminal session, then try cyber --help again.
+This is only valid for the current session.
+To make it permanent, add export PATH=$PATH:/usr/local/bin to ~/.bashrc or ~/.zshrc, then run source ~/.bashrc or source ~/.zshrc.

 2. Unable to connect to the network after restarting the server